Up to Us (Net Impact)

 Fall 2021 Team Members: Tenzin Tsetan & Marlene Rahman

-Top Ten Placement in the the 2022 Up to Us Campus Competition
+Top Ten Placement in the Up to Us Campus Competition

 Points of Pride